headjoe3/Rocrastinate/docs/1-1-introduction.md

 ```
 Since the Text property was never set, it was left with the default value of all TextLabel objects: "Label"

-However, we still have one problem: the `gui` and `coinsLabel` objects are still parented to PlayerGui when `CoinsDisplay:Destroy()` is called.
+We also have one other problem: the `gui` and `coinsLabel` objects are still parented to PlayerGui when `CoinsDisplay:Destroy()` is called.
 While we could define a destructor and remove them there:

 ```lua
 function CoinsDisplay:Destroy() -- Note: Do not do this